A Love Letter to the DDEV Community

 Real Feedback About Real Problems

-The issues you file aren’t noise.
-They’re the signal.
-When something breaks in your workflow, you tell us—often with enough detail that we can reproduce it immediately.
+Your questions in Discord or Slack and the issues you file aren’t noise.
+They’re signal.
+When something breaks in your workflow, you tell us, often with enough detail that we can reproduce it immediately.
 When something is confusing, you ask questions that reveal where our assumptions were wrong.

 That feedback shapes DDEV in ways that internal testing never could.
 We don’t use DDEV on every possible OS, with every PHP framework, in every hosting environment.
 You do.
 And you tell us what you find.